MatthewTe/ETL_pipelines/README.md

 As I was developing the ETL Pipeline API I also decided to write a VERY basic Query API to make feeding data stored in my sqlite database into other applications.
 This Query API shamelessly wraps the [Pandas](https://pandas.pydata.org/docs/) database query API, so very little creative credit can go to me for it.
 It is also developed and expaned upon in a strictly needs-based manner, with simplicity as its core philosophy.
 Use it (any of it really) at your own risk.

-## The ETL Pipeline API that are currently available are:
+## The ETL Pipeline APIs that are currently available are:

 **Stock Data `ETL_pipelines/stock_pipeline`**:
 ```